NMakarevich/nodejs2025Q2-service/README.md

 Create `.env` file in project root directory using `.env.example` as example.
 Set port number to `PORT={PORT_NUMBER}`
 Set postgres variables.
+If you run app in container you should set POSTGRES_HOST=postgres.
+If you run app in host machine you should set POSTGRES_HOST=localhost

 Run docker desktop.
 Run building and start app in docker